SpaceXpanse/SpeXID/doc/rpc.md

 # XID's RPC Interface

-This document describes the [JSON format](#json) of the XID state that is used in its RPC interface, as well as the available [RPC methods](#rpc) themselves.
+This document describes the [JSON format](#json) of the SpeXID state that is used in its RPC interface, as well as the available [RPC methods](#rpc) themselves.

 ## <a id="json">JSON Format of the Game State</a>

-For communication with the XID daemon, all data is encoded in the [JSON format](https://json.org/).
+For communication with the SpeXID daemon, all data is encoded in the [JSON format](https://json.org/).

 ### <a id="json-one-name">Data for Names</a>